What is the real cost of traveling Europe?

 How much do I need to save if I want to travel in Europe for a year (or two years or a month or six months)?

-As someone who has been traveling full time for nearly seven years, most of that time in Europe, these are probably the questions I get most often about my lifestyle.
+As someone who has been traveling full time for nearly nine years, most of that time in Europe, these are probably the questions I get most often about my lifestyle.

 Money, unsurprisingly, is the biggest obstacle people think they’ll face on the road.
 Because if vacations are so pricey, wouldn’t full-time travel be even more so?